kylebrowning/waterwheel.swift/README.md

 * ASIHTTPRequest which can be found [here](http://github.com/pokeb/asi-http-request)
 * Update DIOSConnect.h with the correct API_KEYS SERVICES_URL and DOMAIN

-Demo Code (note: does not represent all Drupal iOS SDK can do just examples I thougth were important to see)
+Demo Code (note: does not represent all Drupal iOS SDK can do just examples I thought were important to see)
 ======================
 Session
 --------------------